V-Sekai/manuals/decisions/20241014-basic-realtime-interaction.md

-# Proposed: Basic Real-Time Interaction for Character and World Scenes
+# Draft: Basic Real-Time Interaction for Character and World Scenes

 ## The Context